-Also you shouldn’t maintain a facade of harmony, unnecessarily.
-You job entails you to point out to your client when a poor decision is about to be made by them.
+Also, you shouldn’t maintain a facade of harmony, unnecessarily.
+Your job entails you to point out to your client when a poor decision is about to be made by them.
 If you are being nice you will be too afraid to point it out to them because you simply wouldn’t want to risk being a jerk in the eyes of your client.

-As a result, you would end up jeopardising your project just to preserve your harmonic work environment.
+As a result, you would end up jeopardizing your project just to preserve your harmonic work environment.
 Be pleasant, nothing more!

 Do Good, If Not Great Work